smurthys/smurthys.github.io/bio.md

 read _dazzle_\) and the Special Interest Group on C++ \([SIGCPP](https://sigcpp.github.io)\).
 I am also a Principal Researcher at
 The Else Institute (returned to a former position).

-Prior to my return to The Else Institute, I was a tenured Associate Professor in the Department of Computer Science at Western
-Connecticut State University, where in addition to teaching and researching Computer Science, I worked with students on several co-curricular projects in modern software and data engineering.
+Prior to my return to The Else Institute, I was a member of the Computer Science faculty at the University of Texas, Dallas and before that tenured in the Department of Computer Science at Western Connecticut State University.
+In these roles, in addition to teaching and researching Computer Science, I worked with students on co-curricular projects in modern software and data engineering.

 Before joining Western, I was the Executive Director of and a Principal Researcher at The Else Institute.
 Prior to that, I setup and directed the Applied Research group at Wipro Technologies.
 Prior to Wipro, I founded Sunlet Software Systems, in Portland, Oregon,